-Women tend to store fat around their hips, butt and thighs, so pants are the first items in our closets to look and feel tight.
+Women tend to store fat around their hips, butt, and thighs, so pants are the first items in our closets to look and feel tight.
 Most dress styles are more forgiving when it comes to weight gain.
 (The two exceptions are body-con dresses, and shapeless knit dresses, both of which can make you look bigger).
-This knit ponte dress is fitted on top, and flared on the bottom, giving me a little extra room where I need it.
-The subtle flared shape, and structured pleats are more flattering than a full skirt, which would add too much volume.
+This knit Ponte dress is fitted on top, and flared on the bottom, giving me a little extra room where I need it.
+The subtly flared shape and structured pleats are more flattering than a full skirt, which would add too much volume.

 Here are some similar current buys:

-Wear a Little Stretch With A Lot Of Structure, Not a Lot of Stretch with Little Structure
+Wear A Little Stretch With A Lot Of Structure

 You may be tempted to grab the clothes with the most stretch and squeeze into them.
 Unfortunately, a soft fabric that is stretched out will just draw attention where you least want it.
 Have you ever noticed someone wearing black leggings, so stretched out that it looks gray in certain areas?
 Or a someone wearing a tee with rippled fabric across her chest?
 Wearing clothes that are too small for you are the fashion kiss of death!
 You’ll look better wearing the right size (even if you don’t like the number), in a style that skims your curves, and has just a little stretch.

 Gap’s Mid Rise Sculpt Boot Cut Jeans have built in shaping.